bikash-r-dinda/bikash-r-dinda.github.io/_pages/about.md

 ---

 ## Recent Updates
 - My article ‘Minimal model-dependent constraints on cosmological nuisance parameters and cosmic curvature from combinations of cosmological data’ (Int.
 J. Mod.
 Phys.
-D 32 (2023) 11, 2350079) has been selected as an Editor’s Pick on ResearchGate.
-Grateful for this recognition!
+D 32 (2023) 11, 2350079) has been selected as an Editor’s Pick.
 - Developing model-agnostic methods to test dark energy evolution using DESI, SNe, and CMB data.

 ---